unpoly/unpoly/src/unpoly/pages/partials/defer-example.md

 </div>
 ```

-The placeholder content is not important.
-It can be empty or a show a pending state.
+The placeholder content can show a pending state while the full content is loading.

 When the `[up-defer]` placeholder is rendered, it will immediately make a request to fetch
 its content from `/menu`: